 Eddie's elder brother, John Campbell leased and then sold Duntroon estate to the Australian Government in 1913 to establish the Royal Military College.

 Sarah Marrianne Emily Campbell (1866-1942).
 Sarah, who went by the name Marrianne, married Cecil Treherne in 1891 and moved to England.
 She kept in contact with her family members in Australia sending letters with accompanying portrait photographs.
+She also visited Duntroon, with her family, prior to the death of her mother.

 Sarah died in Southsea, England, in January 1942.
 She was 76 years of age.